tfresource/tfresource-website/README.md

 - title: Contribute!
   details: "Make this site better by editing existing content or adding new pages.
 We welcome content from the entire travel forecasting community."
-footer: Copyright © 2019-present by the contributing authors.
+footer: "Copyright © 2016-present National Academy of Sciences and by the contributing authors.
+All rights reserved."
 ---

 This site is a technology experiment, for discussion by the TRB ADB45 committee.